Who's Behind Listverse?

 10 Arguments for Legalizing Euthanasia

 Euthanasia is an issue most politicians wouldn’t touch with a long pole.
-And with good reason: Any argument on the subject usually devolves into a series of complex, abstract questions about morality and freedom of choice and so on.
+And with good reason: Any argument on the subject usually devolves into a series of complex, abstract questions about morality, freedom of choice, and so on.
 But while these ideas do have their place in the debate, they usually serve only to eclipse the other, better reasons we have for considering legalization—reasons that involve evidence, lived experience, and hard statistics.

 10It Doesn’t Shorten Life

 Now, this isn’t to say that miracle recoveries never happen: They occasionally do.
-But the reason you hear about them is because they’re so statistically improbable.
-For the vast majority of patients, such a recovery is less likely than winning the lottery and getting struck by lightning in the same afternoon.
+But the reason you hear about them is that they’re so statistically improbable.
+For most patients, such a recovery is less likely than winning the lottery and getting struck by lightning in the same afternoon.

 9It Saves Lives